 Frozen Premium Ramen Noodles

-- I have tried out all kinds of options for ramen noodles at home, including homemade and dried noodles, but my favorite option by far is to purchase premium ramen noodles from the frozen section of a Japanese grocery store.
-These noodles are just as good as many ramen shops I’ve tried, and they’re so easy to prepare at home.
+- I have tried out all kinds of options for ramen noodles at home, including homemade and dried noodles, but my favorite option by far is to purchase premium ramen noodles from the frozen section of a Japanese grocery store, which are really close to fresh noodles.
+These noodles are just as good as many ramen shops I've tried, and they're so easy to prepare at home.

-- Unfortunately, these noodles may be hard to find if you don’t have a Japanese grocery store near you.
-They’re also pretty pricey, I usually pay $8-$10 for a pack of 5 servings.
-If these noodles aren’t an option for you, consider making your own (there are many recipes online), purchasing high quality dried noodles (like these), or using instant ramen noodles you can find at most grocery stores.
+- Unfortunately, these noodles may be hard to find if you don't have a local Asian market.
+They're also pretty pricey, I usually pay $8-$10 for a pack of 5 servings.
+If these noodles aren't an option for you, consider making your own (there are many recipes online), purchasing high quality dried noodles (like these), or using instant ramen noodles you can find at most grocery stores.

 - Here’s what the packaging looks like for the noodles I typically buy: